Flour-Free PB Chocolate Muffins

 These muffins are one of our favorite flourless toddler snack recipes—great for sharing with older siblings or even packing into your own lunchbox!

-Whether you’re avoiding flour or just looking for a quick, wholesome treat, these flour-free peanut butter chocolate muffins are a total win.
+Whether you’re avoiding flour or just looking for a quick, wholesome treat, these healthy flour-free peanut butter chocolate muffins are a total win.
 Let me know if you make them—tag me on Instagram @reallittlemeals so I can see your toddler snack creations!

 5 from 1 vote